 3. Observe how your candidate responds to feedback

-No team is exempt from conflict, so use the technical interview to see how your candidates react to feedback on their ideas and work.
+No team is exempt from conflict, so use the technical interview to see how your candidates react to constructive recruitment feedback on their ideas and work.
 I like to choose something controversial, or I take a stance on something they’ve provided to see how they consider an alternate perspective.
 Sometimes they say, “Well, this is how we do it” or “That’s not a problem anyone else has had”.
 These are red flags.
 Better responses might be, “Can you explain more?” or “How could I make it better?”.
 This tells me the candidate is open to a discussion and wants to learn.
 It also shows me whether the candidate is focused on collaborating around an issue versus preserving their ego.
 Curious and humble programmers will take you far.
 Don't forget: The cost of hiring programmers that deflect criticism instead of learning from it is high.

 - Take a sample of their code from their Codility screening test or a project they’ve shown you and criticize it.
 Say, “This isn’t so readable…” or “I’m not convinced this is the optimal approach…”